 A different anti-sickness medication, a different type of feed, they also wanted to start a diuretic and a laxative as his gut is not working as well as it should.

-We had a relaxing weekend at home and the community nurse came out the following Monday morning to check Ry's blood again.
-They had raised to 1.1 so we headed straight back to Cardiff to commence cycle 3 exactly one week later than planned.
+We had a relaxing weekend at home and the community nurse came out the following Monday morning to check Ryan's blood again.
+The levels had raised to 1.1 so we headed straight back to Cardiff to commence cycle 3 exactly one week later than planned.
 That is one of the first things you learn about the old Cancer game.
 NOTHING goes to plan or the way you expect it to.